 It’s ironic, in a way, that immediately after we accept that some things simply cannot be changed, we then face the exhortation to have courage changing things that can.

-We just want to know if all the doors are closed or open.
+Typically, we just want to know if doors are closed or open.

 We want a single response to all situations.

-That’s not how the world works though.
+But that’s not how the world works.
 In the process of truly living, it takes action and thoughtfulness to determine if something can or cannot be changed.

 And sometimes, maybe more often than not, things CAN be changed.